Paul Robinson (American football)

-Paul Harvey Robinson (born December 19, 1944) is a former professional American football running back for two seasons in the American Football League (AFL) and five seasons in the National Football League (NFL).
+Paul Harvey Robinson (born December 19, 1944) is an American former professional football player who was a running back for two seasons in the American Football League (AFL) and four seasons in the National Football League (NFL).
+He played college football for the Arizona Wildcats.

 Early life

-Robinson was one of 12 children of Leslie Robinson Sr. (1907–1987) and Levada Mallard Robinson (1909–1956), both of Crockett, Texas, who were married in 1926.
-In 1951, the family moved to Marana, Arizona where Leslie worked as a farm contractor.
-Paul attended Marana High School, where he played basketball and football, but he especially excelled at track.
+Robinson was born on December 19, 1944, in Tucson, Arizona.
+He was the third youngest of 12 children of Leslie Robinson Sr. (1907–1987) and Levada Mallard Robinson (1909–1956), both of Crockett, Texas, who were married in 1926.

+In 1951, the family moved to Marana, Arizona (principally located in Pima County) where Leslie worked as a farm contractor.
+Robinson attended Marana High School, where he starred in basketball and football, but he especially excelled at track.
+He was a state champion hurdler and sprinter, and set records in high hurdles and the pole vault.
+As a senior, he was the second leading scorer on a basketball team that was the runner up for the state championship, led the football team in scoring, and was first team Class B All-State at halfback.
+He was an honor student as well as an athlete, and was named Marana's Athlete of the Year in May of 1963.

+College career

-He graduated from high school in 1963 and attended Eastern Arizona College, a community college in Thatcher, Arizona.
-He then received a track scholarship to the University of Arizona and ran track for two years for the Wildcats.
-But when his track scholarship ended, Robinson turned to football out of necessity for one season, becoming the team's #2 running back his senior year.
+Robinson graduated from high school in 1963 and attended Eastern Arizona College, a two-year community college in Thatcher, Arizona.
+As a member of its track team, he reached the nationals in intermediate hurdles; but he did not play football at Eastern Arizona.
+He received a track scholarship to the University of Arizona and ran track for two years for the Wildcats.
+But when his track scholarship ended, Robinson turned to football out of necessity for one season to obtain a new scholarship to be able to complete school and graduate.
+He had not played football since high school.
+Future NFL player Ron Gardin, then a collegian at Arizona and later Robinson's roommate, had seen Robinson at track tryouts a season earlier, and realizing Robinson's potential encouraged him join the football team.
+Robinson became the team's number two running back his senior year.
+However, he was injured during that senior year, and only had 80 rushing attempts for 306 yards.